22 Types of Bats Found In California! (ID GUIDE)

 Silver-haired Bats hunt for soft-bodied insects, such as moths.
 Interestingly, they also eat a lot of spiders.
 They accomplish this feat by foraging low to the ground to find food, unlike many other bats.

-- Dense fur all over, colors vary from grayish brown to brown.
-Their wingspan is approximately 12 to 13 inches.
+• Dense fur all over, and colors vary from grayish brown to brown.
+Their wingspan is approximately 12 inches (30 cm).

 It’s pretty easy to see how these bats got their name!
 Their large ears are essential, as they help them distinguish between ambient noise and sounds of prey or predators.